Blackkong1998/Forschung-Praxis-at-TUM/README.md

 # Forschung-Praxis-at-TUM
 Numerical Discretization in High Accuracy MPC Applications
 ## Abstract
-This work provides a comparative review of numerical methods generally used to discretize continuous-time linear system models appearing in Model Predictive Control (MPC) problems, i.e., Runge-Kutta (RK) methods and Gauss collocation.
+This work provides a comparative review of numerical methods generally used to discretize continuous-time linear system models appearing in Model Predictive Control (MPC) problems, i.e., Runge-Kutta (RK) methods and Gauss collocation.
 An overview of the characteristics of different RK methods, i.e.